Zapcren/The-Basics/README.md

  I am a talented web developer and an ambitious writer.

- This project will show some of the basics for HTML, CSS, and Javascript development
+ This project will show some of the basics for HTML, SaSS, and Javascript development